SeedTactics/fms-insight/docs/getting-started.md

 monitor screens are designed with touch-screens in mind, so we suggest either mounting tablets or small touchscreen computers at various stations on the factory floor.
-At these stations, the operator can view instructions and details about the current operation and parts can be marked for inspection, marked with a serial, record or the completion of inspection or wash.
+At these stations, the operator can view instructions and details about the current operation, parts can be signaled for inspection, marked with a serial, and the operator can record the completion of an inspection or wash.
 Barcode readers and scanners can be attached to make operator data entry a breeze.

 ## Automatic job download